pjaegerhh/AlexaEV3Azure/README.md

 This repository contains the code for the API Bridge on Azure, Alexa Skill and EV3 program.
 With this you are able to control an EV3 Bot using Alexa Skill Kit and Azure Webapps Code is in node.js (web app), Python (EV3)
+A big "THANK YOU !" goes to Manuel Rauber @manuelrauber and Christian Weyer @christianweyer.
+A lot of the code and the initial idea is from them.
+They used this idea for a talk @ API Summit in June 2017

 ## Architecture

 ## API Bridge

+## Chat Bot on Azure

 ## Alexa Skill